aleksanderbl29/aleksanderbl29/README.md

 ## Hi there 👋

-## 🔭 I’m currently working:
+## 🔭 I’m currently working on:
-- I'm currently maintaining a forked repo with a Docker container that has both Pi-Hole and Unbound in one single container.
+- A forked repo with a Docker container that has both Pi-Hole and Unbound in one single container.
 - My homelab repo with configuration for the entire thing
 - I also contribute a bit to the Mac app called Stats